vinfalardeau/vinfalardeau.github.io/tornadoes/tornado_report.md

 2. Compile a full list of all the words in the tweets, remove uninteresting words, and count the frequencies of each word (Figure 2).
 3. Pair words that occur together in tweets, count how many times they occur together, and graph a network of word pairs that occur 150 or more times (Figure 3).
 4. Spatially join counties to tornado tweets & to baseline tweets.
-5. Count tornado and baseline tweets by county.
+5. Count tornado and baseline tweets by county, and normalize into rates per population.
-6. Calculate the "Normalized Difference Tweet Index," (# of tornado tweets - # of baseline tweets)/(# of tornado tweets + # of baseline tweets), and make a map showing higher and lower prevalence of tornado-related Twitter content relative to the baseline (Figure 4).
+6. Calculate the "Normalized Difference Tweet Index," (tornado rate - baseline rate)/(tornado rate + baseline rate), and make a map showing higher and lower prevalence of tornado-related Twitter content relative to the baseline (Figure 4).
 7. Convert county polygons to points, and identify which county centroids are within 110 kilometers of one another.
 8. Calculate the Getis-Ord G* statistic to identify hot spots and cold spots.
 9. Classify the G* scores to identify which ones are statistically significant at the p<0.10 or p<0.05 level, and map the result (Figure 5).